GLOBAL MARKETS-Fear of Greece euro-zone exit sparks sell-off

 percent increase in March.

-for lending in a bid to avert a sudden slowdown in the world's
+billion) for lending in a bid to avert a sudden slowdown in the

 German Bund futures rose as much as 92 ticks on the